jimmythakkar-dev/payments_exercise/README.md

 All the payments for a given loan can be viewed at /loans/:loan_id/payments which is a get request and for viewing the individual payment of a loan please call /loans/:loan_id/payments/:id which is also a get request.

-I also also specs for PaymentsController.
+I have also written specs for PaymentsController.